Last Updated on February 27, 2021 by Jim Ferri

 Several of the areas listed here are under the aegis of the National Park System.
 The government is currently increasing access and services in a phased approach across all units of the National Park System.
 You can check the status of each park through the National Park Service site.

 You should also check the access status of each of the other places I’ve listed below.
 If conditions don’t allow access this year, I would definitely plan to do this great road trip sometime in the future.

 First Stop on My South Dakota Road Trip: Rapid City

 I flew into Rapid City, the largest city in the region with a good airport.
 It’s also easily accessible by car (approximately a 6-hour drive from Denver, 7 hours from Omaha, and 8 hours from Minneapolis).

 Rapid City is an interesting small city, nicknamed the “City of Presidents” for the life-size statues of U.S. presidents on its street corners.
 For some time after my arrival I just wandered around looking at many of the statues, which was quite interesting.
 I then joined the small group with whom I would take my South Dakota road trip.

 That tour kicked off the next morning at a place called, incongruously enough, Black Hills Bagels in Rapid City, where our small group stopped for a quick breakfast.

-I’m always dubious of any bagel created west of the Hudson River.
-It’s an attitude, along with my accent, that’s the result of my New York origins.
+I’m always dubious of any bagel created west of the Hudson River, an attitude, along with my accent, that’s the result of my New York origins.
 So, I was shocked when the woman at the counter knew exactly what I meant by “poppy, toasted, with a schmear.”